jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

    ```
 2. Open `.env` and configure the required credentials following the inline comments.

+# ⚡️ Running the H&M Personalized Recommender

-# ⚡️ Running the ML Pipelines
+## Running the ML Pipelines

 You can run the entire pipeline at once or execute individual components.

-## Running the Complete Pipeline
+### Running the Complete Pipeline

 Execute all components in sequence:
 ```bash